 The BBB has closed 26 complaints against Helvey & Associates in the past three years, with 10 closed in the past 12 months.
 Almost all of the complaints allege problems with advertising and sales.
 As of March 2015, the Consumer Financial Protection Bureau (CFPB) has closed 20 complaints against H&A. Justia lists at least 8 cases of civil litigation involving H&A.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely H&A. would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Cases